 • Improve digestion

-If you’re interested in shaking off the sluggish remnants of winter, ready to explore eliminating chronic health problems through eating clean, or preparing your body for a healthy baby, I invite you to bring clarity back into your life by embarking on a cleanse.
+If you're interested in eating clean, or preparing your body for a healthy baby, I invite you to bring clarity back into your life by embarking on some fertility diet changes*.

 A few tips to get started: